-One of the key properties of vector bundle characteristic classes is functorialiality under pullbacks.
-One must expect the same to hold for the characteristic classes of foliations, but immediately the problem arises that a smooth map $\phi:N\rightarrow M$ into a regularly foliated manifold \( M \) does not in general pull back a regular foliation.
-More precisely, by the Frobenius theorem, a regular foliation of $M$ is determined by an open covering $\UU:=\{U_{\alpha}\}_{\alpha\in\AF}$ together with submersive first integrals $f_{\alpha}:U_{\alpha}\rightarrow\RB^{q}$ whose level sets define the leaves of the foliation in $U_{\alpha}$.
-The ``pullback foliation" of $N$, defined by the open covering $\{\phi^{-1}(U_{\alpha})\}_{\alpha\in\AF}$ and functions $f_{\alpha}\circ\phi:\phi^{-1}(U_{\alpha})\rightarrow\RB^{q}$, admits singularities wherever $\phi$ is not transverse to leaves.
+\textbf{Functoriality and Haefliger structures:} One of the defining properties of vector bundle characteristic classes is functorialiality under pullbacks.
+One must expect the same to hold for the characteristic classes of foliations, but immediately the problem arises that a smooth map $\phi \colon N\rightarrow M$ into a regularly foliated manifold \( M \) does not in general pull back a regular foliation.
+More precisely, by the Frobenius theorem, a regular foliation of $M$ is determined by an open covering $\UU:=\{U_{\alpha}\}_{\alpha\in\AF}$ together with submersive first integrals $f_{\alpha} \colon U_{\alpha}\rightarrow\RB^{q}$ whose level sets define the leaves of the foliation in $U_{\alpha}$.
+The ``pullback foliation" of $N$, defined by the open covering $\{\phi^{-1}(U_{\alpha})\}_{\alpha\in\AF}$ and functions $f_{\alpha}\circ\phi \colon \phi^{-1}(U_{\alpha})\rightarrow\RB^{q}$, admits singularities wherever $\phi$ is not transverse to leaves.
 So, that the characteristic classes of foliations be functorial necessitates their definition for singular foliations of this nature.

-In an abstract sense, this lack of functoriality was solved by Haefliger, whose brilliant insight in \cite{ha3} was to categorify codimension $q$ foliations, regular or not, by considering the \emph{transition functions} between local first integrals as fundamental.
+This lack of functoriality was solved by Haefliger, whose insight in \cite{ha3} was to categorify codimension-$q$ foliations, regular or not, by considering the \emph{transition functions} between local first integrals as fundamental.
 Since Haefliger's insight is essential to our work, we record his definition here.